dandi/dandi-hub/README.md

 - `singleuser_image_repo`: Dockerhub repository containing custom jupyterhub image
 - `singleuser_image_tag`: tag
 - `jupyterhub_domain`: The domain to host the jupyterhub landing page: (ie "hub.dandiarchive.org")
-- `dandi_api_domain`: The domain that hosts the DANDI API with list of registered users
 - `region`: Cloud vendor region (ie us-west-1)

 WARNING: If changing `region` it must be changed both in the tfvars and in the `backend.tf`.